Server data from the Official MCP Registry

 npx @modelcontextprotocol/inspector

 Enter http://localhost:5050/mcp as the server URL.
-The inspector will walk through the OAuth flow and let you call tools interactively.
+The inspector walks through the OAuth flow and lets you call tools interactively.

 plurality-mcp-server/